Joyce Hill: Biography

-Born in Kenosha, Wisconsin, Hill did not play any sports at Kenosha High School because they had none for girls.
+Hill was born in Kenosha, Wisconsin and grew up on the Clausen-Hill farm in Pleasant Prairie.
+Hill did not play any sports at Kenosha High School because they had none for girls.
 She acquired softball experience while playing in the county softball league for 12-to 15-year-olds and then in an industrial league for two years.
 In Kenosha, she gained a good reputation as a hard throwing pitcher and shortstop for the team of Nash Motors, which later bought Hudson Company to found American Motors.

 Hill entered the league in 1945 with the Grand Rapids Chicks, but was converted into a catcher.
 She was a force behind the plate and had capacity as a left-handed hitter to drive the long ball.
 Nevertheless, Hill was traded six times in a span of eight years because each season the league would move players to try to keep teams competitive.
 So, in 1946, she divided her playing time between the South Bend Blue Sox and the Fort Wayne Daisies, before stabilizing with the Peoria Redwings the next year.

 Hill became the everyday catcher for Peoria in 1947.
 While she turned in a good defensive performance, she also showed a strong throwing arm and the ability to get the most out of a pitching staff.
 She then found herself on the move again, this time to the Racine Belles during the 1948 midseason.
 Through 1949 she shared catching duties with Irene Hickson, returning to Peoria from 1950 to 1951.
 While Hill loved to catch, she also suffered a litany of injuries that hurt her play.
 She recalled one game in which she had four broken fingers taped on her throwing hand.
 During the off-season, she continued to work for the Nash Company.